gwiam/awt_atoyom/porting_scripts.md

     - coroutines are not interruptable
     - no unscaled delta time
     - physics can behave radically different with different time scales
+    - physics interpolation doesn't seem to exist in 4.x (yet)

 # Solutions: